What is the key focus of your program?

 How does your program support learning differences?

-Advance was born out of Gateway Academy High School tradition of developing people with social differences.
+The Young Adult Program was born out of Gateway Academy High School tradition of developing people with social differences.
 Primary staff have over 50 years of experience in working with individuals with social and learning differences.

 Are there supervised residences for students at your program?
 How much supervision is offered?